uxumax/docker-wine-chrome-nodriver/README.md

      ```

 3. **Run the Container:**
    - Execute the following command to run the container.
-This script will handle the post-build GUI Wine installation on the first run.
+This script will handle the post-build GUI Wine installation `wine-mono` and `python` on the first run.
 Subsequent runs will be ready for use:
      ```bash
      ./run.sh test_profile check_browser
      ```